Persistence of Heterodimensional Cycles

-Note that in proving all the results in this section, we did not use the full strength of the estimates in \eqref{eq:maps:nonlinearterms_0mu}.
+Note that in proving Propositions \ref{prop:cublendertype1} and \ref{prop:csblendertype1}, we did not use the full strength of the estimates in \eqref{eq:maps:nonlinearterms_0mu}.
 We essentially used the fact that the functions $\phi$ along with their first derivatives go to 0 as $\delta\to 0$ and $k,m\to\infty$.
 Additionally, we used the fact that $\phi_1=o(\delta)$ (hence $\tilde\phi_1=o(\delta)$ in \eqref{eq:xingsurfs:5}) in the last line in the proof of Lemma \ref{lem:crossingsurfaces}.
-With the above observation, we finish this section by the following summary which will be used later for the saddle-focus and double-focus cases.
+With the above observation, we finish this section by the following summary which is used later for the saddle-focus and double-focus cases.